ibmresilient/resilient-community-apps/fn_machine_learning_nlp/README.md

 This function package provides the following feature to be used in a workflow:

-Search existing incidents and find the top similar ones.
+* Search existing incidents and find the top similar ones.

 In addition, this package contains a command line tool used to build a Natural Language Process (NLP) model.
 Please refer to the User Guide for instructions on building the model and running predictions.

 ## System Requirements
-- Resilient Server version 32 or later
+- Resilient platform version 32 or later
-- Ability to connect to Resilient server with HTTPS on port 443 and 65001
+- Ability to connect to a Resilient platform with HTTPS on port 443 and 65001
 - The minimum set of Resilient API permissions if using an API key account:
     - Incidents.Read
     - Edit Org Data
     - Functions.Read

-## Package Dependences
+## Package Dependencies
 - sklearn 0.19.2
 - pandas 0.23.3
 - numpy 1.12.1
 - scipy 1.1.0
-- resilient_circuits version 32 or later
+- Resilient Circuits version 32 or later

 ## Installation
 Install this package with 'pip', or run `python setup.py install`